Regional Fishery Management Councils

-The Marine Fisheries Advisory Committee was established in 1971 under a federal charter by the Secretary of Commerce to provide advice on living marine resource matters under jurisdiction of the U.S. Department of Commerce.
+The Marine Fisheries Advisory Committee was established in 1971 under a federal charter by the Secretary of Commerce to provide advice on living marine resource matters under the jurisdiction of the U.S. Department of Commerce.
 Primarily, these matters fall under NOAA Fisheries.

-Setting national living marine resource policies.
+- Setting national living marine resource policies

-Developing and implementing Departmental initiatives and programs.
+- Developing and implementing Departmental initiatives and programs

-Assessing other areas of interest to the Secretary and relevant to the mission and goals of NOAA Fisheries.
+- Assessing other areas of interest to the Secretary and relevant to the mission and goals of NOAA Fisheries

 Learn about our partnerships with federal agencies.